LNXSeus/Advancely/README.md

       reached).
     * **Multi-Stat Categories**: Group related stats under one parent icon.
 Each `Sub-Stat` has its own name, icon, and target, and will cycle on the stream overlay.
+    * **Row 2 Toggle**: You can check the "Row 2" box to force a stat category to appear in the middle row of the overlay instead of the bottom row.
 * **Unlocks**: For the `25w14craftmine` snapshot, this tab allows you to track the completion of player unlocks like `minecraft:exploration`.
 * **Custom Goals & Counters**: Create goals for things that can't be automatically tracked.
 The "Target Goal" value